Birkenhead School: Overview

 Birkenhead School is funded by fees.
 Bursaries are available to help students take up or retain a place at the school where their parents or guardian cannot pay full fees.
 Bursaries are means-tested and may cover up to 100% of the full fee.
 Bursaries typically support between 70 and 80 pupils each year and are overseen by the Birkenhead School Foundation Trust.
 In addition to bursaries the school offers: Academic and Music Scholarships for entry into Year 6 in recognition of outstanding potential; Honorary Academic Sixth Form Scholarships for outstanding GCSE results; Access Scholarships for those entering the Sixth Form with outstanding GCSE results from other schools who would otherwise not be able to access a Birkenhead School education.

 The school is academically-selective from prep onwards.

 The current headmaster is Paul Vicars who started in September 2016.
 Previous headmasters include David Edmunds (2015–16), Jerry Grundy (2014–15), John Clark (2003–2014), Stuart Haggett (1988–2003), John Gwilliam (1963–1988), Kenneth "KD" Robinson (1946–1963) and Warin Foster Bushell (1930–1946).

 Quality of education

-The last formal inspection by the Independent Schools Inspectorate of the school took place in April 2025 but, as of 11 June this has still not been published - raising significant doubts amongst the community about the nature of the overdue inspection report.
+The last formal inspection by the Independent Schools Inspectorate of the school took place in April 2025.
+The inspectors found during the three-day inspection an unpadlocked gate, a broken keypad code awaiting repair, and expressed the need for greater supervision of pupils on departure from the site at the end of the school day.
+As a result the school was cited by The Times School League Tables 2026: as "The biggest faller is Birkenhead School, slipping 407 places to 510th."
+The report also said "Despite the criticisms in the report, the school was still highly praised.
+It met standards around education, training, and recreation, safeguarding, as well as their wider education and contribution to society."